-The festival is named after the first month of autumn because in the ancient times, particularly during the Achaemenid dynasty, Iranians celebrated the arrival of autumn as the beginning of Persian New Year.
-That’s why the first month of the ancient new year was named after Mehr.
+Mehregan festival is named after the first Persian month of autumn, Mehr.
+In the ancient times, particularly during the Achaemenid dynasty, Iranians celebrated the arrival of autumn as magnificently as the Persian New Year.

 Mehregan Festival carries multiple meanings.
 It is the festival of friendship, affection and covenant, a series of concepts which take meaning only when viewed together.
 The most important message of Mehregan is the victory of good over evil.

-In ancient era, people came together during Mehregan days in purple clothes, and each of them held a felicitation letter (or greeting card, as it is called today) in hand as a gift to present to others.
+In ancient era, people came together during Mehregan in purple clothes.
+Each of them held a felicitation letter (or greeting card, as it is called today) in hand as a gift to present to others.

 The felicitation letters had a sweet smell and were wrapped up in a nice way.
 During the festival, a tablecloth full of autumn foods and drinks was unfolded.
 People played music and performed group dances after eating and drinking.
 They sang songs and danced together.
 They also added some flammable plants like saffron into the fireplace to make the fire more blazing.

-When the ceremony came to an end, the Iranians made a circle by taking each other’s hands as a sign of reaffirming pledges together.
+At the end of ceremony, the Iranians made a circle by taking each other’s hands as a sign of reaffirming pledges together.

 Visiting each other (based on an Iranian culture, it is the younger ones who pay visit to the elders) is another part of Mehregan rituals.
-They also named the babies born during the month with the word Mehr as a prefix coming before the first name of them like Mehryar, Mehrshid, Mehrnoush, Mehrpad, Mehrdad, Mehrban and so on.
+They also named the babies born during the month with the word Mehr as a prefix coming before their first name; like Mehryar, Mehrshid, Mehrnoush, Mehrpad, Mehrdad, Mehrban and so on.